-Chicken wings are favourite of many people and work well as an appetiser or finger food when entertaining.
-As Christmas approaches, you might want to wow your guests with these finger licking barbecued thyme and garlic chicken wings.
+Chicken wings are a favourite of many people and work well as an appetiser or finger food when entertaining.
+As Christmas approaches, you might want to wow your guests with these finger licking barbecue thyme and garlic chicken wings.

 Chicken wings are easy to work with.
 I usually prefer separating the wings into two winglets, as for the wing tips, I reserve them for chicken stock.

 For maximum flavour it’s important you marinate the wings.
 Overnight marination is ideal, however, if you are pressed for time you can marinate for at least 2 hours.

 For this particular recipe, I marinated them in dried thyme, crushed garlic, soy sauce and of course salt and black pepper.

 Combine the wings with the marinade and ensure every winglet is coated.
 Cover the bowl with cling film and let the wings marinate in the fridge overnight.